How Long Does It Take To Play Monopoly? Win In Record Time

-Wondering how long it takes to Monopoly?
+Wondering how long does it take to play Monopoly?
 It can take as little as 20 minutes and as long as 180 minutes (2.5 hours) to play.

 Monopoly is partly a game of luck, which means there is no guaranteeing a win or how long it will take to play.
-Yet, I will reveal some secrets and strategies that will reduce that luck.
+In this article I will reveal some secrets and strategies that will reduce that luck.
 Giving you the best, quickest chance to be victorious.

 Number 5 is particularly tantalizing!
 Read on to find out how to win in record time.

 If you have the Monopoly Ultimate addition then perhaps How To Reset Monopoly Ultimate Banking?
 Explained Quickly will be interesting to you.

 Table of Contents

 - 3. Understand the probability within the game

 - 4. During the early stage buy, buy, buy!

 - 5. Build three houses as quickly as possible